The Early Years

 In the past five years, with the help and support of many generous donors, the School has sustained the following improvements:

-- repurposing its basement from a storage space to a working Innovation Lab used by students and faculty for LEGO® Robotics, 3D printing, Rube Goldberg experiments, woodworking, math classes, and after care;
+- repurposing its basement from a storage space to a working Innovation Lab used by students and faculty for LEGO® Robotics, 3D printing, Rube Goldberg experiments, woodworking, math classes, and after school care;

 - renovating its Lower School art studio and creating an egress between the art studio and Innovation Lab;